 Across central Appalachia, the coal industry is leaving a path of destruction in the wake of mountaintop removal coal mining.
 For the industry, this is a relatively cheap and expedient way to extract coal, but for the environment and nearby communities, the costs are staggering.

-Forests and topsoil are stripped from mountain ridges, and then, using tons of explosives, coal companies blast the mountaintops off to expose the underlying coal seams.
-The rock and soil, called “overburden,” are pushed into nearby valleys, called “valley fills.”
-The result: loss of critical forest habitat and widespread destruction of mountain streams, many of which are also critical headwaters for drinking water sources downstream.
+Coal companies use tons of explosives to blast the mountaintops off, strip the critical forest habitat and topsoil from mountain ridges, and expose the underlying coal seams.
+The blasted rock and soil are pushed into nearby valleys and cause widespread destruction of mountain streams that are headwaters for drinking water sources downstream.

-According to federal government estimates, mountaintop removal coal mining has damaged or destroyed more than 2,000 miles of streams in four central Appalachia states , including Virginia and Tennessee (where it is known as “cross-ridge mining”).
+According to federal government estimates, mountaintop removal coal mining has damaged or destroyed more than 2,000 miles of streams in four central Appalachian states, including Virginia and Tennessee.
 Amazingly, these mining practices by-and-large have been allowed under current laws.

 Stream Buffer Zone Rule

-A federal stream buffer zone rule has been in place since 1977, which prohibits coal mining operations in or within 100 feet of a stream unless certain conditions could be met.
-Despite strict requirements in the prior rule, in place since 1983, for when a waiver could be granted, the rule has been a tragic failure because regulatory authorities disregarded the plain language of the 1983 rule and failed to enforce its terms.
-In late 2008, a regulation issued in the final days of the George W. Bush administration removed essential protections by eliminating the restrictions of the former rule, and expressly exempting "valley fills" and other destructive mining practices from the buffer requirement, thereby authorizing the continued destruction of Appalachian waterways.
+A federal stream buffer zone rule has been in place since 1977 prohibits surface coal mining operations within 100 feet of a stream unless certain conditions could be met and protects these sources of clean water from toxic coal mining waste.
+In late 2008, a regulation issued in the final days of the George W. Bush administration removed these essential stream protections and effectively authorized the continued destruction of Appalachian waterways.

 Overall Energy Advocacy Work is Key